 There’s plenty of juicy flavor packed in the burnt ends.
 Check out our more detailed guide on how to make brisket burnt ends.
-It’s hard to cut against the grain with these pieces, but they should still be tender since they’ve been separated from the rest of the meat.
-Cut them into chunks and serve with the rest, or reserve for those who deserve a special treat — like you!
+It’s hard to slice against the grain with these pieces, but they should still be tender since they’ve been separated from the rest of the meat.
+Slice them into chunks and serve with the rest, or reserve for those who deserve a special treat — like you!

-Cutting brisket shouldn’t be much harder than slicing a loaf of bread, but sometimes things don’t go as planned.
+Slicing brisket shouldn’t be much harder than slicing a loaf of bread, but sometimes things don’t go as planned.

 Or you might be one of many grillers that prefers to reserve the point for a different purpose than the rest of the brisket because it’s a fattier cut of meat.
 Whatever the case may be, you can always bust out the cleaver and give everything a good, rough, chop.